Optimize Your Website for Pinterest Pins and Traffic

-If you’re new to these parts, just know that we will be referring to and taking pictures from our health and wellness blog, Avocadu.com.
+IMPORTANT: If you’re new to these parts, just know that we will be referring to and be including pictures and examples from our health and wellness blog, Avocadu.com.

 Pinterest has a system to help confirm your website with their platform.

 Not confirming your website will lead to less repins, engagements, and pretty much no love from Pinterest.

 They do these things to prevent spam, and this is not a skippable step for a serious Pinner.

 Here’s the article on how to verify your website from Pinterest (opens in a new window).
 We also cover it in more detail in our article here.
 If you don’t know how to access the header and are using WordPress, there’s a free plugin called